-Five ways to grow your letting agency "by 50% overnight"
+Five ways to grow your letting agency "by 50% overnight" [+ podcast]

 Tenant demand is high while stock is low, but there are ways your letting and estate agency can get more properties and landlords onboard while keeping your costs per acquisition low - as Costas Frangeskou, Director of Sales at Goodlord, shares.

 Most conversations I have with letting agents are around stock.
 The next 12 months will be all about handling the volume of tenants beating down the door for that one rental property available.
-Agents need to turn their attention to growing their landlord and property portfolio to meet that demand - and here are five tips on how your could potentially grow your agency by 50% overnight, while keeping your agency's costs low.
+Agents need to turn their attention to growing their landlord and property portfolio to meet that demand - and here are five tips on how you could potentially grow your agency by 50% overnight, while keeping your agency's costs low.

 Dive into your pre-existing data and contact list